wwangstudio@gmail.com

 2021

-Collaborative artist, Ching Tung (Stirring), photo zine, published by Transient State, Taipei, Taiwan
+Ching Tung (Stirring), photo zine, published by Transient State, Taipei, Taiwan

-Selected artist, Difference, poetry zine, published by Opacity Poem, Taipei, Taiwan
+Difference, poetry zine, published by Opacity Poem, Taipei, Taiwan

-Awards
+Awards & Scholarships

-Winner, Three-Line Poetry Contest, United Daily News
+Winner, Film Three-Line Poetry Contest, United Daily News, Taipei, Taiwan

 Education